 8. Alquezar / Huesca

-While I can’t include all of the beautiful secret villages in the Spanish Pyrenees within this post, Alquezar is one of my absolute favorites.
-This beautiful medieval town was a complete discovery during my trip to the Huesca region.
+While I can’t include all of the beautiful villages in the Spanish Pyrenees in this post, Alquezar is one of my absolute favorites.
+This charming medieval town was a complete discovery during my first trip to the Pyrenees mountain range on the Spain-France border.
+Although the town gains popularity every year thanks to housing one of the most unique hikes in Spain, Pasarelas del Vero, I always recommend making a stop in Alquezar on any pre-Pyrenees itinerary.

 10. Vilafames / Castellon